VMBlakelock/saute-and-skewers-greekfood/README.md

 #### Issue 4

-Materialize Carousel wasnt loading wellm the links kept breaking
+Materialize Carousel wasnt loading well, the links kept breaking therefore removed after various tests when the developer couldnt fix.

 #### Issue 5

+The navbar and footer background should have been the same colour.
+However the developer could not get the colours to match using the Materialize colour #2196f3 blue.
+Therefore decided to use a deeper blue in CSS file, the :rgb(2, 32, 114).

 #### Issue 6